 The Georgetown Journal of History is:

-Originally from Portland, Maine, Hannah Mermin is a sophomore in the College at Georgetown University where she is double majoring in French and History with a regional focus on the U.S..
-She loves reading and writing about history but has absolutely no idea what she plans to do after college.
+Originally from Portland, Maine, Hannah Mermin is a sophomore in the College at Georgetown University where she is double majoring in French and History with a regional focus on the U.S. She loves reading and writing about history and is excited to see where her studies might lead after college.

 Alexandra was born and raised in Vancouver, Canada and is a senior in Georgetown’s School of Foreign Service.
 She is pursuing a major in International Politics, with a concentration in International Law, Institutions, and Ethics.
 Alexandra is also a member of the Center for Jewish Civilization’s certificate program.
 Much of Alexandra’s Georgetown coursework has been related to her interests in human rights in international relations, Holocaust history, Transitional Justice, diplomatic studies, and modern Eastern European history.
 Alexandra hopes to pursue a graduate degree related to International Relations and Transitional Justice.